Those of us who treat young women know that some women need to eat carbs or what I call gentle carbs.

-The adrenal kind of ‘low blood sugar’ is not a problem with insulin, but rather a problem with neurotransmitters and stress hormones.
-For those with HPA dysfunction, cortisol is both too low (daytime) and too high (night-time).
-Furthermore, the body and brain do not respond to cortisol the way that they should.
-Cortisol resistance impairs serotonin production and causes insulin resistance.
+The HPA kind of “low blood sugar” is not a problem with insulin.
+Instead, it’s a problem with neurotransmitters and stress hormones.
+HPA dysfunction can also cause cortisol resistance which impairs serotonin production and leads to insulin resistance.

-Other symptoms of HPA dysfunction include: Anxiety, low or high blood pressure, dizziness, brain fog, insomnia, and autoimmune thyroid disease.
+Other symptoms of HPA dysfunction can include anxiety, low or high blood pressure, dizziness, brain fog, insomnia, and autoimmune thyroid disease.

 Gentle carbs are starchy foods that are not inflammatory.
 They include rice and potato and are glucose (not fructose), so they don’t contribute to metabolic disease the way high fructose drinks do.
 When combined with protein and fat and vegetables and eaten as part of a low-GI meal, gentle carbs do not lead to insulin resistance.

 In contrast, un-gentle carbs such as gluten grains and high-dose fructose (sugar) can contribute to metabolic dysfunction and inflammation.

 Starch calms the nervous system